dmchale/disable-json-api/readme.txt

 * Tested for WP v4.8
 * Added settings screen
 * Site Admins may now whitelist routes that they wish to allow unauthenticated access to
+* Props to @tangrufus for some of the code which made its way into this release

 = 1.3 =
 * Tested for WP v4.7